Rosalind and Helen: Plot summary

-Rosalind and Helen are two exile English women who meet at the shore of Lake Como in northern Italy.
+Rosalind and Helen are two exiled English women who meet at the shore of Lake Como in northern Italy.
 Helen is accompanied by her son Henry.
 They sit on "a stone seat beside a spring" in a wooded and secluded mountainous region to relate their experiences.
 First, a "speaker" relates a local legend about that spot: "This silent spot tradition old/Had peopled with the spectral dead."
 A "hellish" shape appears regularly at midnight who leads the ghost of a youth and sits beside him there.
 A naked child wanders by when "the fiend" turns into "a lady fair".
 This is due to "a monstrous curse" because of incest between a brother and a sister that was "solemnized" at that spot.
 The sister and her child were murdered there by a mob.
 The brother was burned alive in the market-place.
 This tale of intolerance foreshadows the stories that Rosalind and Helen relate.

 Rosalind relates her story.
 She was living with her mother.
 Her father was absent.
 She established a relationship with a man whom she planned to marry.
 As they prepared to wed at the altar, her father appeared and informed them that the bridegroom was his son by another woman.
 He forbids the marriage.
 The bridegroom dies from the shock of the revelation.
 They would be committing incest.
 When the father dies, he leaves Rosalind and her mother with nothing.
 She is forced to marry a man she does not love in order to provide for herself and her mother.
 She has three children, all of whom loathe their father.
 The father dies.
 In his will, he stipulates that his wife shall not receive anything and that the children will be provided for as long as their mother separates from them.
 Rosalind decides to accept the terms rather than subject her children to poverty and want.
 She can no longer see her children.

 Shelley seeks to show the role or plight of women under the traditional and conventional laws and customs of marriage.
 Rosalind is a pliant victim.
 She stoically follows those customs.